software-2/HaloInfiniteIntroSkip/README.md

 Run **RemoveIntro.bat** to remove the intro, and **RestoreIntro.bat** if you want to bring it back.

+Windows 11 requires you to run this as administrator.

 This works on both the Steam and Xbox Store versions of the game.

 # Manual Instructions